ng-boat/ng-boat/README.md

 Key bits of config and secrets are stored in environment variables in two places:

 * in the WSGI file (linked from the Web Tab)
-* in the virtualenv postactivate at ~/.virtualenvs/djangogirls.com/bin/postactivate
+* in the virtualenv postactivate at ~/.virtualenvs/ng-boat.pl/bin/postactivate

 ### Google Apps API integration

-We're using Google Apps Admin SDK for creating email accounts in djangogirls.org domain automatically.
+We're using Google Apps Admin SDK for creating email accounts in ng-boat.pl domain automatically.

 Several things were needed to get this working: